Simulate responses for linear regression model

 responses from the fitted linear model mdl at the

 ysim = random(mdl,Xnew) simulates

 responses from the mdl linear model to the data

 Linear model, as constructed by fitlm or stepwiselm.

 Points at which mdl predicts responses.

-If Xnew is a dataset array, it
+If Xnew is a table or dataset array,

-must contain the predictor names in mdl.
+it must contain the predictor names in mdl.